projectcalico/calico/about/about-network-policy.md

 To understand the significance of network policy, let's briefly explore how network security was typically achieved prior to network policy.
 Historically in enterprise networks, network security was provided by designing a physical topology of network devices (switches, routers, firewalls) and their associated configuration.
 The physical topology defined the security boundaries of the network.
-In the first phase of virtualization, the network and network devices were virtualized in the cloud, and many of the same techniques for creating specific network topologies of (virtual) network devices were used to provide network security.
-Adding new classes of workloads often required additional network design to update the topology and network device configuration to provide the desired security.
+In the first phase of virtualization, the same network and network device constructs were virtualized in the cloud, and the same techniques for creating specific network topologies of (virtual) network devices were used to provide network security.
+Adding new applications or services often required additional network design to update the network topology and network device configuration to provide the desired security.

-In contrast, the [Kubernetes network model]({{site.baseurl}}/about/about-kubernetes-networking.md) defines a "flat" network in which every pod can communicate with all other pods in the cluster using pod IP addresses.
+In contrast, the [Kubernetes network model]({{site.baseurl}}/about/about-kubernetes-networking) defines a "flat" network in which every pod can communicate with all other pods in the cluster using pod IP addresses.
 This approach massively simplifies network design and allows new workloads to be scheduled dynamically anywhere in the cluster with no dependencies on the network design.

-In this model, rather than network security being defined by network topology boundaries, it is defined using network policies that are independent of the network itself.
+In this model, rather than network security being defined by network topology boundaries, it is defined using network policies that are independent of the network topology.
 Network policies are further abstracted from the network by using label selectors as their primary mechanism for defining which workloads can talk to which workloads, rather than IP addresses or IP address ranges.